 Photography: Thanks to their structures, the life that inhabits wrecks tends to attract photographers trying to catch the perfect shot.

 The purpose of the SSI Wreck Diver Course is to familiarize divers with the skills, knowledge, planning, organization, procedures, techniques, problems, hazards and enjoyment of wreck diving.
 You will develop practical knowledge of the shipwreck environment, raise your awareness of the historical value of wrecks and the social and legal issues surrounding that value, and learn skills that will enable you to plan and organize dives to safely explore wrecks within the limits of recreational diving.
 One evening academic session and fa minimum of two open water dives.

-Instructional Equipment: Students will receive the SSI Wreck Diver manual and access to the SSI Wreck Diving video.
+Instructional Equipment: Students will receive access to the SSI Wreck Diver on-line manual.
 Students will need a pony bottle and separate reg.
 (Items can be rented from Northeast Scuba.)

 Required Equipment and Materials: Students are responsible for providing a complete scuba equipment package including mask, fins, snorkel, boots, appropriate exposure protection, (students wishing to use dry suits must show proof of dry suit certification or they may elect to use Northeast Scuba’s dry suit option for the course), hood, mitts or gloves, BCD with LPI , regulator with octopus or alternate air source (not a “Spare air”), SPG, depth gauge, timer or watch, compass, weight system, two tanks, knife, whistle, RDP and log book.
 Note: Some of the very basic equipment items may be available for rental, however items such as masks, fins, snorkels, timers, knives, and whistles must be purchased.
 A pony bottle and separate regulator is required for the pool orientation session and dives.
 This may be rented from Northeast Scuba for $20.00